qznc/d-tut/source/philosophy.rst

 Philosophy
 ==========

-To describe D in one sentence:

-   D is what C++ wanted to be.

-The strong focus on C++ means to inherit parts of its philosophy.
+D is greatly inspired by C++ and inherit parts of its philosophy.
 Like C++, D provides powerful abstraction mechanisms without sacrificing performance.
 If you are looking for a better C++,